s4kv/NutriCast/INSTALL_GUIDE.md

 ### Run Instructions

-The customer simply has to run the BackendApplication.java file in the **/backend** directory of our project, and then run the frontend using npx expo start(as detailed previously).
+The customer simply has to run the BackendApplication.java file in the `/backend` directory of our project, and then run the frontend using npx expo start(as detailed previously).
 From here, users can use the application locally, and bring it up on mobile and on web.

 ---

 ### Troubleshooting

+One common error is npm install not working due to conflicts with packages in the packages.json file.
+To fix this, simply input the following command:
+`npm install --legacy-peer-deps`
+This will ensure that the necessary packages are installed, even if the package manager has to install a more outdated version for this to work.

+If for some reason you are having issues running the frontend(after some update), try doing:
+`npx expo start -c`, to clear the cache from the previous time you ran the application and ensure that any changes to the application have been applied.

 ---